visurachan/banking-core-api/README.md

 **Redis caching for balance derivation**
 Account balance is derived from ledger entries on cache miss and stored in Redis with a 24 hour TTL using the key `balance::{accountNumber}`.
 On every transaction the cache is invalidated after all DB writes succeed, ensuring the next balance read recalculates from the ledger and caches the fresh value.
 This avoids a full ledger scan on every request as the transaction history grows.

+**Asynchronous Event Production for Decoupling** Instead of the Core API calling other services (like Notifications or Fraud) directly via REST, it publishes a TransactionCreatedEvent to Kafka.
+This ensures the Core API remains fast and highly available; even if the Fraud service is down, the transaction still completes, and the event is processed whenever the consumer comes back online.

+---

+## 🔗 Related Services

+This core API is designed to function within a distributed ecosystem.
+It acts as an **Event Producer**, broadcasting financial events that are consumed by specialized microservices:

+* **[Fraud Detection Service](https://github.com/visurachan/fraud-detection-service)** — A real-time consumer that listens to the `transaction.created` Kafka topic to analyze transaction patterns and flag suspicious activity without impacting the latency of the core banking flow.

 ---
 ## Getting Started

 ### Prerequisites